ElenkaSan/coaching-backend/README.md

   This will start the server on port 3001

 ### Data
-For this CP database that takes trip-related information from the [Priceline API](https://rapidapi.com/tipsters/api/priceline-com-provider/)
+For this CP database that takes trip-related information from the [Amadeus API](https://amadeus.com/)

 ```sh
 DB schema: